martineingolfsrud/Opentrons-OT-2-performance-assessment/README.md

 -	Evaluate the performance of a liquid handling robot in comparison to human operators.
 -	Apply the sample preparation protocols to real-world biological samples.

 The proteomics sample preparation protocols adapted and developed for the OT-2 were the bicinchoninic acid (BCA) protein assay and the single-pot, solid-phase-enhanced sample preparation (SP3) protocol.
-All development and implementation were done in Python (v 3.10.18) using the opentrons library from Opentrons (https://opentrons.com/).
+To compare performance between the Opentrons OT-2 pipetting robot and human operators, BCA assay absorbances and protein group and peptide counts from LC-MS analysis of SP3 samples were collected.
+Additionally, pipetting steps were timed to compare operating speed.

 ## Table of contents

 ## Repository structure

 ### Folder descriptions

-## Data

 ## Requirements
 To execute the code in this library the following software and libraries are required: